- Sonatype Help

 Layout Policy - This policy defines whether or not to allow assets into the repository that violate the Maven default format.
 Options include Permissive (to allow such assets into the repository) or Strict (to require assets to follow Apache Maven conventions).
 As a best practice, select Strict if you are using Apache Maven, Eclipse Aether, and other strictly compatible tools.
 Full details are available in the Maven Repository Format help topic.

-Content Disposition - This setting determines whether to display repository content within the browser or as an attachment that a user downloads.
+Content-Disposition - This setting determines whether to display repository content within the browser or as an attachment that a user downloads.
 The default setting is Inline, which means that repository content will display within the browser.
 You can change this to Attachment to have content provided as an attachment to download.

 The Writable Repository option is only available for group Docker and npm repositories.
 In this field, you can enter a specific repository to which you want to route POST and PUT requests.
 When you push components to the group repository's URL, they will be stored in the designated writable repository.